standaloneSA/BootstrapMatrix/README.md

 BootstrapMatrix
 ===============

+Fair Warning: I don't know what I'm doing yet, and this isn't ready for prime time.

 Bootstrap with APIs and custom libraries to make my life easier.

 It seems pretty common in my life that I would like an environment that is built quickly, and can do decent looking things.
 This is my environment that will help.
 It's a bootstrap instance with various other PHP APIs and some custom javascript and CSS.